Nocturne (video game): Plot

 The Stranger returns from his unknown previous mission.
 His superior assigned him a new mission, along with a dhampir named Svetlana.
 The mission is to infiltrate a small village in Germany, to recover a relic that can grant every vampire who possess it immunity to their vampiric weakness.
 In the village, the mayor tells them that a vampire Count has the relic in a castle outside the village.
-During their journey to the castle, they witness strange occurrences, such as vampires attacking and killing each other rather working together.
+During their journey to the castle, they witness strange occurrences, such as vampires attacking and killing each other rather than working together.
 After arriving, Svetlana suddenly becomes hostile and attacks The Stranger, before escaping inside the castle.
 After the count's servant tips off The Stranger that the count has mind-controlled Svetlana in order to groom her, The Stranger enters the castle and kills the Count after battling his minions and brides, returning Svetlana to normal.
 The village mayor suddenly appears in front of them, revealing that he was the Count's father.
 After the latter usurped him to become the Count, he, along with his loyal servants, flee to the village.
 They kill its previous inhabitants before pretending to be them.
 For ages, he battles the Count in order to retake the castle but to no avail.
 This explains the fighting between the vampires.
 He thanks the Stranger for killing his traitorous son, and promises not to abuse the relic.
 The Stranger and Svetlana leave with the Count's bride to-be, who is not turned into vampire.

 In the next mission, The Stranger is asked to investigate the small town where the dead come back to life and attack the townspeople.
 While on board a train, The Stranger is suddenly ambushed by a pack of werewolves who have a grudge against The Stranger for killing members of their pack in the past.
 After killing the werewolves, The Stranger jumps off the train before it explodes.
 After meeting with his contact and the town's reverend, The Stranger battles the zombies and saves any survivors he finds.
 One of the survivors says that the zombies came from the abandoned mine in the town.
 Descending into the mine, The Stranger discovers that insectoid-like monsters are the source of the zombie outbreak.
 With the help from his contact, The Stranger manages to seal off the mine to prevent them coming up to the surface.